less/old-lesscss.org/templates/pages/doc.md

 Selector Interpolation
 ----------------------

-If you want to use less variables inside selectors, you can do this by referencing the variable using `@{selector}` as in string interpolation.
+If you want to use LESS variables inside selectors, you can do this by referencing the variable using `@{selector}` as in string interpolation.
 For example:

     @name: blocked;